EBI-Metagenomics/datagrabber/README.md

 ### Optional parameters

 - `--library_strategy_filter`: Library strategy to exclude from downloads (e.g., AMPLICON)
+- `--run_accessions_include`: Path to text file containing run accessions to include (one per line).
+If not provided, all runs in the study will be downloaded
 - `--samplesheet_format`: Format of output samplesheet (default: miassembler)
 - `--assembler`: Assembler to use for miassembler pipeline (default: metaspades)
 - `--memory`: Memory allocation for assembly process in GB (default: 350)